mflament/tsdserver/README.md

 Used to resolve module path from module name.
 Can be a function `(name: string) => string` that convert a module name to a path.
-This path will then be requested by follwing request on this import and will use the root directories to find the js file as any other resources.
+This path will then be requested by following request on this import and will use the root directories to find the js file as any other resources.

 It can also be a configuration object for the default module resolver.
-Right now, there is a single option for this resolver, the 'alias' (inspired from [rollup-plugin-alias](https://github.com/rollup/plugins/tree/master/packages/alias#readme)).
+Right now, there is a single option for this resolver, the 'alias' (inspired by [rollup-plugin-alias](https://github.com/rollup/plugins/tree/master/packages/alias#readme)).